 - Earning a GED® demonstrates a level of learning that meets or exceeds the performance of the top two thirds of U.S high school graduates.

 EvCC GED® preparation classes are located throughout Snohomish County.
-There are locations at Everett Community College, Tulalip College Center in Marysville, Park Place Middle School in Monroe and Weston High School in Arlington.
+There are locations at Everett Community College, Tulalip College Center in Marysville, Lake Tye Building in Monroe and Weston High School in Arlington.

 If you have additional questions about GED® classes see the frequently asked questions (FAQs).